- TAX INFO

 Transfers of Property Between Spouses or Former Spouses.
 In general, no gain or loss will be recognized on a transfer of property between spouses or former spouses.
 Please refer to Federal Law for more details.

-Line 2a and 2b - Business Income or (Loss)
+Lines 2 - Business Income or (Loss)

 If you conducted a business or practiced a profession during the taxable year, you must complete and attach a copy of Federal Schedule C or C-EZ to your Alabama return.